dracula/waybar/INSTALL.md

 }
 ```

-- If you want waybar to look exactly like the screenshot
+Or, if you want waybar to look exactly like the screenshot:

 ```bash
 cp -rv waybar ~/.config/